newlandpe/discord-xauth-integration/README.md

    - `list`: Lists all linked users from the database.
    - `prune`: Removes users from the database who are no longer in the Discord server specified by `guildId`.
    - `refresh-all`: Refreshes the Discord linked role metadata for all users in the database.
+   - `register-discord-commands`: Registers the application's slash commands with Discord.
+   - `register-metadata`: Registers the application's metadata schema with Discord.
+   - `quit`: Shuts down the bot gracefully.

 ### Exposing Your Bot to the Internet (for Discord Interactions)